ATTENTION: Due to COVID-19 safety measures, our Office also cannot accept visitors.

 June 27, 2017

-27 June, 2017
+27 June 2017

-(June 27, 2017 – TORONTO) Greater oversight of public sector bodies will improve accountability and services to Ontarians, provided it is consistent and effective, Ontario Ombudsman Paul Dubé notes today in his latest Annual Report, marking the first full year of his term and his office’s expanded mandate.
+Greater oversight of public sector bodies will improve accountability and services to Ontarians, provided it is consistent and effective, Ontario Ombudsman Paul Dubé notes today in his latest Annual Report, marking the first full year of his term and his office’s expanded mandate.

 December 30, 2016

-30 December, 2016
+30 December 2016